 Truck Accidents

-While any car accident can have serious, long-lasting consequences, those involving large trucks and commercial vehicles tend to be especially devastating.
-The sheer size and weight of these vehicles dramatically increases the risk of severe bodily injury and death when they collide with smaller passenger cars, pickup trucks, SUVs, and motorcycles.
+While car accidents can have serious, long-lasting consequences, those involving large trucks and commercial vehicles are especially devastating.
+The sheer size and weight of these vehicles dramatically increase the risk of severe bodily injury and death when they collide with smaller passenger cars, pickup trucks, SUVs, and motorcycles.
 Sadly, statistics show that the occupants of these smaller vehicles are the ones who are far more likely to be catastrophically injured or killed.

 How Common Are Large Truck Accidents?

 Every year, thousands of people are seriously injured or killed in accidents with semi-trucks and other heavy commercial vehicles.
 According to the Nebraska Department of Transportation (DOT), heavy trucks were involved in just over 17% of all motor vehicle accidents in the state in 2019 (the latest year for which data are available).
-The same report found that heavy trucks, along with motorcycles, were significantly overrepresented in fatal accidents.
+The same report found that heavy trucks and motorcycles were significantly overrepresented in fatal accidents.

 In Nebraska in 2019, there were: